Everything but the Girl: Comeback and Fuse

-On 2 November 2022, Thorn announced on Twitter that a new Everything but the Girl album had been recorded and would be released in spring 2023.
+On 2 November 2022 Thorn announced on Twitter a new Everything but the Girl album had been recorded and would be released in spring 2023.

-The first single from their 11th album Fuse, "Nothing Left to Lose" premiered on BBC Radio 6 Music on 10 January 2023.
+The first single from their 11th album Fuse, "Nothing Left to Lose", premiered on BBC Radio 6 Music on 10 January 2023.
 Fuse was released on 21 April 2023 and features "Nothing Left to Lose" along with nine more original songs, both electronic and acoustic.

-On 9 August, they released Live at Maida Vale, a four-track EP featuring live in-studio performances of three Fuse songs and 1996's "Single".
+On 9 August they released Live at Maida Vale, a four-track EP featuring live in-studio performances of three Fuse songs and 1996's "Single".

-Watt and Thorn announced to their mailing list on 12 March 2025 that they would be playing two intimate live shows in April 2025 at a 200-capacity venue in East London, performing as a "part-acoustic part-electronic duo [...] drawing on songs from their 40-year careers as both solo artists and a duo".
+Watt and Thorn announced to their mailing list on 12 March 2025 they would be playing two intimate live shows in April 2025 at a 200-capacity venue in East London, performing as a "part-acoustic part-electronic duo [...] drawing on songs from their 40-year careers as both solo artists and a duo".
 Thorn also stated that "If it goes well we hope to do more."
-After the success of the April shows, further dates were added throughout 2025, continuing into 2026.
+After the success of the April shows, further dates were added throughout 2025, continuing into 2026; this included two dates at the 900-capacity Union Chapel in May.

-On 10 September 2025, a new compilation was announced, The Best of Everything But the Girl.
-The 16-track album, released 14 November, spans their 40-year-plus career, from "Night and Day" to Fuse.
+On 10 September 2025 a new compilation was announced, The Best of Everything But the Girl.
+The 16-track album, released on 14 November, spanned their 40-year-plus career to date, from "Night and Day" to Fuse.

+During the intimate shows in London in June 2026, the group performed a new song "Young and Dumb".
+Introducing the song, they explained that they have been writing new songs influenced by Milton Nascimento and other Brazilian musicians and they will be recording the songs for a new album in the summer of 2026.